Prince25/StockAlertBot/README.md

 Currently, the following stores are supported:
 * AntOnline
 * Amazon (fails at low interval rates, see [proxies](#Proxies))
 * Argos (UK.
-Does not work with proxies) (For PS5, use product link.
+Does not currently work with proxies) (For PS5, use product link.
 Disc: https://www.argos.co.uk/product/8349000, Digital: https://www.argos.co.uk/product/8349024)
 * Best Buy (including open-box and combos.
-Does not work with proxies)
+Does not currently work with proxies)
-* Costco
+* Costco (Does not currently work with proxies)
 * Currys (UK)
 * Gamestop
 * Microcenter
 * Newegg (including combo deals)
 * Target (Works but may require additional setup)
 * Tesco (UK.
-For PS5, use this link: https://www.tescopreorders.com/uk/ps5)
+Does not currently work with proxies) (For PS5, use this link: https://www.tescopreorders.com/uk/ps5)

 ![Console Screenshot](https://i.imgur.com/po6GtU6.png)